stephdavid/js-code-quiz/README.md

     1. Adding seconds if a question is correct, subtracting seconds when incorrect
     2. Concatenating the initials with the score while maintaining initials of previous players

+* Another attempt at adding/subtracting sections to no avail.
+Added the code following time out again as it had disappeared for some reason.

+* And it's a wrap for now!

 ### Code Logic - What are we trying to do